standahj/padlck/README.md

 # Padlock

+Note: This project requires at least Java 17 to compile.

 Welcome to stage 3 of the interview.
 At this stage, you're going to write a software to crack a padlock.

 The padlock, of course, is not real, it's only a metaphor for a physical padlock, so there is no legal issues.